 One particularly attractive California Bank & Trust checking option is Business Interest Checking, which pays you interest on your balance.
 You only need to maintain a $3,500 daily balance in order to keep from paying the account’s $15 monthly maintenance fee, and you’ll get $15,000 in cash deposits and 250 transactions per month—all while earning interest on your money.

-Chase has three small business checking account options, each providing a different level of service depending on the needs of your company: Chase Business Complete Checking, Chase Performance Business Checking, and Chase Platinum Business Checking.
+Chase has three small business checking account options, each providing a different level of service depending on the needs of your company: Chase Business Complete Banking, Chase Performance Business Checking, and Chase Platinum Business Checking.

-Chase Performance Business Checking takes Total Business Checking a step further, offering account holders with 250 free transactions and $20,000 in cash deposits every month.
+Chase Performance Business Checking takes Complete Business Checking a step further, offering account holders with 250 free transactions and $20,000 in cash deposits every month.
 You’ll also get two outgoing domestic wires for free every month with Chase Performance Business Checking, and can have the $30 monthly fee waived with a monthly deposit balance of $35,000.

 Chase Platinum Business Checking is best suited for larger businesses that need to conduct a high volume of transactions and deposits.
 With Chase Platinum Business Checking you’ll get 500 free transactions every month, unlimited electronic transfers, and free incoming wires.
 You’ll also be able to deposit $25,000 in cash for free every month, and can have the $95 monthly account fee waived with a $100,000 average daily balance.